fourhexagons/music-theory-practice/docs/DOCUMENTATION_INDEX.md

 ---

 *All work must follow the systematic research methodology.
-Documentation updates are mandatory with every code change.*
+Documentation updates are mandatory with every code change.
+Always check docs/DEPLOYMENT.md for deployment procedures.*